 Add Features and Test Your App

-Start by making sure every core feature works seamlessly.
-If your app includes user-generated content - like comments or social interactions - you’ll need to include safeguards.
+Start by making sure every core feature works seamlessly, whether you create an app using AI or build it manually.
+If your app includes user-generated content—like comments or social interactions—you'll need to include safeguards.
 This means adding filters for inappropriate material, a reporting system for offensive content, and options to block abusive users.

 Thorough testing is key.
 Use Adalo's preview tools and test your app on real devices to identify and fix technical issues.
 Apple won't accept apps with crashes or major bugs.
 Focus on main flows like signup, login, and any CRUD (Create, Read, Update, Delete) operations.
 Go beyond the basics by simulating scenarios like network interruptions or invalid inputs.
 If your app requires login credentials, be sure to provide a demo account so Apple's team can access all features during their review.

 Testing on real devices also allows you to check for stability, performance on IPv6 networks, and compatibility with older hardware.
-Keep an eye on database performance to avoid slowdowns, and ensure that your app doesn’t drain the battery or overheat devices.
-Once these checks are complete, confirm that your app meets all functional and performance benchmarks.
+With Adalo 3.0's overhauled backend infrastructure, apps now run 3-4x faster than before—but you should still verify performance meets Apple's standards.
+Keep an eye on database performance to avoid slowdowns, and ensure that your app doesn't drain the battery or overheat devices.

 Follow Apple's App Review Guidelines